bwp91/homebridge-ewelink/README.md

 3) Ensure the app is logged in to your account
 4) Return back to your device's home screen

 With Charles configured and listening for connections from your iOS device, open up the eWeLink app from the home screen.
-As part of the loading of the app, you'll see requests to the following URLs (or similar, depening on your region):
+As part of the loading of the app, you'll see requests to the following URLs (or similar, depending on your region):

 ```
 https://us-api.coolkit.cc:8080/api/user/device?apiKey=XXXX&appVersion=X.X.X&getTags=1&imei=XXXX&lang=en&model=XXXX&os=ios&romVersion=X.X.X&version=X